AdwaitB/cs6210/p1/Adwait_Bauskar_p1/memory/Readme.md

 ### Algorithm Sketch

 Restrictions:
-1. A machine cannot have less than 200 MB memory.
+1. A machine cannot have less than 300 (200 + 100 free) MB memory.
 2. A machine including the host must have atleast 100MB free memeory.

 This algorithm considers the following heuristics: H00, H12, H21, H33, H42, H53, H60.